 91. Voluntary employer contributions

-(1) Subject to regulation 100, an Employer may contribute to the Fund for a worker who works for the Employer, other than a worker who is a West State Super Member and not already a GESB Super Member.
+(1) An Employer may contribute to the Fund for a worker who works for the Employer, other than a worker who is a West State Super Member and not already a GESB Super Member.

 (2) Contributions under this regulation are to be of the amount, and paid at the time and in the manner, agreed between the Employer and the Board.

-(3) Any contributions made under this regulation for an eligible statutory GESB Super Member are in addition to contributions required to be made under regulation 88 or 89.
+(3) Any contributions made under this regulation for an eligible statutory GESB Super Member are in addition to contributions required to be made under section 4B of the Act or regulation 12C.

 [Regulation 91 inserted in Gazette 13 Apr 2007 p.
 1638; amended in Gazette 6 Jun 2007 p.
 2623; 8 Jul 2008 p.
-3235.]
+3235; 17 Jan 2012 p.
+472.]

 92. Employer’s contribution returns